 Cost efficiencies are achieved by paying for services that are actually being consumed rather than infrastructure that is ‘always on’ but not necessarily being used.

 Using a cloud service provider means your IT team is freed up and can instead focus on developing and delivering new applications more quickly than ever before.

 Gartner recently reported that it expects financial management business applications to undergo a steady migration to the cloud in the next five to 10 years.
 John Van Decker, their research vice president said, “Many enterprises that currently run on-premises solutions want to move to newer solutions that put more control in the hands of the end user, and reduce the effort required when compared with on-premises upgrades."

 It is this putting of technology in the hands of the customer that is key.
 By providing a better experience for customers, those customers are more likely to remain loyal.

 This in turn leads to financial benefits for the more established financial services companies and those seeking to disrupt.
 In its 2017 Global Fintech Report, PwC reported that the majority of financial services organisations were planning to increase their partnerships with fintech companies because of the threat to their revenue streams if they didn’t collaborate.
 However PwC also identified that partnering with an established finance company gave fintech disruptors access to income and a bigger customer base.

 It’s clear that the ability to apply technology at scale to automate all manner of banking services is being driven by the need to maximise future investment in innovation and respond to rapidly changing customer demand.

-For more information on iomart's FinTech expertise, please contact us.
+For more information on iomart's Financial Services and Fintech expertise, please contact us.